brimdata/super/book/src/super-sql/operators/aggregate.md

 If the cardinality of grouping keys causes the memory footprint to exceed a limit, then each aggregate's partial results are spilled to temporary storage and the results merged into final results using an external merge sort.

-The same mechanism that spills to storage can also spill across the network to a cluster of workers in an adaptive shuffle, though this is not yet implemented.
+> Spilling is not yet implemented for the vectorized runtime.

 ### Examples